Sidebar Site Navigation

 Since participating in the UW Sociology M.A. program, Steve Butler has conducted evaluation research and policy analysis for state government (the Wyoming Community College Commission), worked as an independent research consultant, and more recently, worked as a research scientist for the Wyoming Survey & Analysis Center (WYSAC) at the University of Wyoming.
 As a former policy analyst and then deputy director of the Wyoming Community College Commission, he both managed and evaluated programs involving complex mixes of stakeholder organizations.
 An evaluation of juvenile and adult drug courts in Wyoming, a year-long WYSAC project on which Butler was a principal investigator and the primary author, won the 2006 Philip Hoke National Publication Award for Excellence in Research/Policy Analysis given by the Justice Research and Statistics Association.
 Other applied research projects/reports include: Scheduled Prescription Drug Distribution in Wyoming: Analysis of the Wyoming Prescription Drug Monitoring Program 2004-2009; The Wind River Indian Reservation Needs Determination Survey (WINDS III) 2010; Recidivism Survival Analysis of the Serious and Violent Offender Reentry Initiative 2003-2007; District Variation in Special Education Spending in Wyoming.

 Premchand Dommaraju (MA, UW, 2005) earned his PhD in sociology from Arizona State University (ASU) in 2008 with concentration in social demography and statistics.
 His dissertation on changes in marriage patterns in India was supervised by Prof. Victor Agadajanian.
 During his PhD, he held fellowships at the Demographic Health Surveys (DHS) and the Population Reference Bureau (PRB), both funded by the U.S. Agency for International Development (USAID).
 He also received the Cowden fellowship and Preparing Future Faculty fellowship at ASU.
 After graduating from ASU, Prem moved to Singapore, a densely populated (roughly 3000 times denser than Wyoming) island city state, to join Asia Research Institute (ARI), a world-class interdisciplinary research institute based at the National University of Singapore, as a postdoctoral fellow for two years.
 In 2010 he was appointed as an assistant professor in sociology at the Nanyang Technological University (NTU) in Singapore.
 NTU is a research-intensive university and is ranked in the top 100 of the world universities.
 His main research interests are in social demographic issues including marriage, divorce, fertility, child mortality and ageing, with a geographical focus on South Asia, Central Asia and Southeast Asia.
 His publications have appeared in leading demographic and population journals: Population Studies, Population (English and French editions), Population Research and Policy Review, Genus, and the Journal of Population Research.
-He is currently the associate professor of the journal Asian Population Studies.
+He is currently the associate editor of the journal Asian Population Studies.

 Jeffrey Jacquet received a Master's Degree in Sociology from the University of Wyoming in 2005.
 His Master's thesis, "A Geography of Second Homes in Wyoming," documented the growth of amenity-led development in Wyoming between 1990 and 2000.
 During and after graduate school Jeffrey worked as a correspondent for the Casper Star-Tribune.
 In 2005, he took a position working with a coalition of local governments to provide socioeconomic impact assessment from natural gas drilling operations occurring in Sublette County, Wyoming.
 In interviews collected for the “Energy Boom” oral history collection at UW’s American Heritage Center’s, county officials referred to him as “an unsung hero” and praised the insight that he provided local government officials on collecting data to assess the social impact of the oil field boom on communities.
 He has provided impact assessment of energy development professionally since that time and has worked in Wyoming, Colorado, West Virginia, Pennsylvania, and New York.
 In addition to consulting work, he was an Adjunct Professor of Sociology at SUNY - Corning Community College in New York.
 He also pursued a PhD in the Department of Natural Resources at Cornell University, which he completed in 2012.
 He is now an assistant professor at South Dakota State University in Sociology and Rural Studies, which has an energy and environmental sociology track.
 So the position is a perfect fit for him.